grzesiek/sql_migrations/README.md

 Simple standalone migrations you can use with plain SQL.

-This gives you possibility to execute migrations, seed datebase (on production and in test environment with fixtures) in non-Ruby projects.
+This gives you possibility to execute migrations, seed datebase (on production and in test environment) in non-Ruby projects.
 `sql-migrations` can work with multiple different databases, and support many db adapters.

 ## Why ?